Noaemien/ada-template-website/betting-floor.md

 | 9    | London            | 45.61     |
 | 10   | English language  | 47.67     |

 While selective normalization establishes a bookmaker's margin, treating **Betweenness and Katz scores** as direct probabilities is mathematically flawed for 1v1 strength data.
 Centrality measures relative structural influence, not win frequency.
 To resolve this, we implement a Bradley-Terry inspired model: by applying an exponential transformation to the scores, we convert raw "ability" into "winning potential."
-This transition is crucial because it accounts for the non-linear nature of competition, where elite performers possess a disproportionate advantage that a simple linear model would fail to capture
+This transition is crucial because it accounts for the non-linear nature of competition, where elite performers possess a disproportionate advantage that a simple linear model would fail to capture.

 ## Bradley-Terry Inspired Odds Model
 Since **Betweenness** and **Katz** are measures of 1v1 strength (centrality) rather than direct win probabilities, we treat them as **Ability Scores** ($\lambda$).